grahamgower/demes-slim/README.md

   [the Demes data model](https://popsim-consortium.github.io/demes-spec-docs/), with some changes:

-  * Deme sizes are divided by two and rounded to integers, to have units of diploid individuals.
+  * Deme sizes are divided by the scaling factor and rounded to integers.
   * Times are converted to integer SLiM generations, which count forwards from the first generation (in Demes, time values increase towards the past).
   * The model dictionary is given an "end_time" field, defined as the generation